 So there you have it, the top ten most effective ways we can reduce our carbon footprints according to some recent research.
 But, as alluded to, this only takes into account carbon emissions and not other environmental considerations like plastic pollution, water scarcity and habitat destruction.

 Some are more realistic than others, too.
-We don’t all have thousands of pounds readily available to spend on home renovations or a heat pump.
+We don’t all have thousands of pounds readily available to spend on home renovations or a heat pump, it's about doing what you can.

 Lastly, as well as our individual actions, it’s just as, if not more important, that governments and organisations do their bit too.
 Other meaningful measures include donating to environmental organisations and exercising your political power to put pressure on politicians to make the right choices for people and the environment.